squat/kilo/README.md

 Kilo connects nodes in a cluster by providing an encrypted layer 3 network that can span across data centers and public clouds.
 By allowing pools of nodes in different locations to communicate securely, Kilo enables the operation of multi-cloud clusters.
 Kilo's design allows clients to VPN to a cluster in order to securely access services running on the cluster.
+In addition to creating multi-cloud clusters, Kilo enables the creation of multi-cluster services, i.e. services that span across different Kubernetes clusters.

 ## How it works

-Kilo uses [WireGuard](https://www.wireguard.com/), a performant and secure VPN, to create a mesh between the different logical locations in a cluster.
+Kilo uses [WireGuard](https://www.wireguard.com/), a performant and secure VPN, to create a mesh between the different nodes in a cluster.
 The Kilo agent, `kg`, runs on every node in the cluster, setting up the public and private keys for the VPN as well as the necessary rules to route packets between locations.

 Kilo can operate both as a complete, independent networking provider as well as an add-on complimenting the cluster-networking solution currently installed on a cluster.